by Janet Martinelli

 - Not useful for large projects (e.g. steaming large tapestry style curtains)

 As mentioned above, the cost is fair considering its competition in the same price range.

-It will generally run from $30 to $50 depending on retailer and shares similar specifications to other garment steamers in that same range, outperforming quite a few but falling behind some in one aspect or another.
+The price varies depending on retailer and shares similar specifications to other garment steamers in that same range, outperforming quite a few but falling behind some in one aspect or another.